holidayextras/holidayextras.github.com/_posts/2016-11-04-remotely-healthy.md

 ### Exercise

-Exercise is something we should all do, but often find the excuse of not having the time to do it.
+Exercise is something we should all do, but we often find the excuse of not having the time to do it.
 In a lot of cases, we do have the time, but are too exhausted from our working day to be bothered.

-Remote working for me has allowed me to take back my time.
+Remote working has allowed me to take back my time.
 What I mean by this, is rather than spending 2-3 hours a day commuting, I get to utilise that time in other ways.
 For example, I can finish work and go to the gym before I would have even left work when I used to commute.

 Exercise is proven to be beneficial for your health, your mood and your productivity.
 When you can take lost time back, you can fit in a lunchtime walk or an after work cycle and you will feel all the better for it.